Reserve Officers’ Training Corps (ROTC) for College Students

 If you’re a high school or college student interested in serving in the military, reducing college costs, or developing leadership skills, the ROTC could be an excellent fit for you.
 It’s ideal for students who want a structured path to a college degree while preparing for a leadership role in the Armed Forces.

-ROTC benefits students who are disciplined, goal-oriented, and open to committing to military service after graduation.
+ROTC benefits students who are disciplined, goal-oriented, and committed to military service after graduation.
 It’s especially valuable for those seeking both educational support and a meaningful career in public service.

 Q: Does ROTC count as officer training?